About Floatation Therapy

 If you consume beverages of any kind, having to get up and go to the bathroom will also interfere with your ability to relax.

-It is not possible to drown in a floatation tank.
 The water is only about 11″ deep and has a very high density of salt.
 This water is buoyant and will support you regardless of your size or weight.
 You will float like a cork atop the water.
 If you were to turn over the salt in the water would sting your eyes and wake you.
 Since you are floating you do not need to know how to swim.
 In addition, it’s not dangerous to fall asleep in the floatation tank.
 We actually encourage it!
 You’ll wake up very refreshed and rebooted.

 What is Epsom Salt?